 The invisible wall of apathy and cynicism surrounding most health and wellness programs today can be difficult to break through, especially when these initiatives lack the support of corporate leaders.
 According to a small study on workplace culture and occupational health, most employees thought a workplace wellness program was nothing more than a company’s effort to reduce stress and increase their productivity.
 They thought the company didn’t really care about their personal well-being.

 Aside from a supportive environment and a sufficient budget, a call center can also offer incentives for agents who were able to complete each stage.
-The managers may also reward those who successfully achieved their goals and showed a significant change in behavior (i.e. quit smoking) or became more physically fit.
+The managers may also reward those who successfully achieved their goals.
+These goals may include showing a significant change in behavior (i.e. quit smoking) or becoming more physically fit.